Cho Abilities and Strategy

 Activate to begin charging Surging Fist.
 Activate again to dash forward, knocking aside enemies and dealing 46 (+4% per level) damage.
 The dash range increases by up to 250%, depending on how long it is charged.

-The Ability should never be used for sole damage-dealing purposes however, as the amount it deals is negligible.
-Be mindful of your Gall player's attempts to use Shadow Bolt Volley, as a poorly timed Surging Fist can more or less result in wasting the Heroic Ability's Cooldown.
-It should be noted that several Talents promote the offensive use of Surging Fist.
+Without Uppercut, the Ability should never be used for sole damage-dealing purposes, as the amount it deals is negligible.
+Be mindful of your Gall player's attempts to use Twisting Nether, since you can use Surging Fist to reposition his Heroic Ability.

 - Cooldown: 12 seconds